TzuChieh/Photon-v2/README.md

 ## Scene Description Language

 The scene descripting language (SDL) designed by T.C.
 Chang can be stored into a text file (.p2 filename extension) and loaded by Photon-v2 for rendering.
-To create a scene, you can either open up a text file and start writing right away (visit "./scenes/" for references) or install the Blender addon (in "./BlenderAddon/"), which contains a .p2 file exporter and a material editor currently.
+To create a scene, you can either open up a text file and start writing right away (visit "./scenes/" for reference) or install the Blender addon (in "./BlenderAddon/"), which contains a .p2 file exporter and a material editor currently.

 ## About the Author